All eyes are on whether the U.S. dollar, which has fallen against the yen, will continue to slide

 - UK Unemployment Rate

 Among European currencies, the pound fell against the yen.
-GBP/JPY dropped from 208.433 to 207.083, breaking below the support line formed by the 200-period SMA on the hourly chart.On the 4-hour chart, the pair has already broken below the 75-MA support line, and on the daily chart, it is hovering on the verge of breaking the 20-MA uptrend line.
-Given the downward pressure observed during today’s Asian session, we will be watching for further weakness in the pound during the U.S. session.
+The GBP/JPY pair dropped from 208.433 to 207.083, breaking below the support line formed by the 200-period SMA on the hourly chart.On the 4-hour chart, the pair has already broken below the support line formed by the 75-period moving average (MA), and on the daily chart, it is on the verge of breaking below the uptrend line formed by the 20-period MA.
+Given that downward pressure persists during today’s Asian trading session, we will be watching for further weakness in the pound during U.S. trading hours.